dominicfarr/angular-with-auth0/README.md

 #### Caveats

-**Basically this tutorial is for me, to cement knowledge.
-In the unlikely evernt anyone else is reading this, [ymmv](https://dictionary.cambridge.org/dictionary/english/ymmv) **
+__Basically this tutorial is for me, to cement knowledge.
+In the unlikely event anyone else is reading this, [ymmv](https://dictionary.cambridge.org/dictionary/english/ymmv)__

 1. The reader of this tutorial is on mac, installed npm, yarn, anglular cli, node, etc.
 2. No tests, static analysis, code quality checking, no css, no fluff.